cobber/Notifications/README.md

 The Notifications module is a general purpose system for sending and receiving messages within an application.

-This kind of message handling is typically known as the "Observer" or "Publisher / Subscriber" pattern and is often used for:
+This kind of message handling is typically known as the *Observer* or *Publisher / Subscriber* pattern and is well suited for:

 - logging
 - triggering actions without prior knowledge
 - event sequencing
 - progress monitoring
+- output handling
 - etc.

 WHY NOT Log::Any, Log::Log4Perl, Log::Dispatch etc.?
 ----------------------------------------------------